totalspectrum/spin2cpp/doc/general.md

 If a register is known to contain a constant, arithmetic on that register can often be replaced with move of another constant.

+### Inline assembly speedup (-O1, -Ofast-inline-asm)

+Improve the startup time of fcached inline assembly by generating it with the compiler's internal representation so that registers can be accessed directly.
+Without this the local variables must be copied to predefined locations in COG memory and back at each invocation.
+However, this method is not as compatible, so you may need to turn it off for maximum compatibility with Spin2.
+Not applicable to bytecode, which must always do this copying.

 ### Peephole optimization (-O1, -Opeephole)

 In generated assembly code, various shorter combinations of instructions can sometimes be substituted for longer combinations.